avidas/avidas.github.com/source/portfolio/index.markdown

 ## Zeek

-Twitter Marketing Automaton - Generate High Quality Leads For Your Buisness
+Twitter Marketing Automaton - Generate High Quality Leads For Your Buisness.
+Click below for more details.

-### Technologies Used
-- Node.js, Express
-- Mongo
-- Redis
-- JavaScript, Jquery
-- CSS, Bootstrap
+{% portfolio %}